Ashwagandha for Pets: A Herb for Animal Health

 Posted: 06/27/2022 | BY: Erin Cain | Categories:

 Ashwagandha (Withania somnifera) is a natural herb used in traditional Indian medicine for centuries.
-It is also known as "Indian Ginseng" and is said to have many health benefits, including helping with anxiety, inflammation, heart disease, and depression.
-It has recently become popular among pet parents looking for an alternative way to treat a pet's health issue without using harsh drugs or spending a fortune on a vet visit.
-Let's learn more about ashwagandha to see if this natural supplement is right for your furkids.
+It is also known as “Indian Ginseng” and is said to have many health benefits, including helping with anxiety, inflammation, heart disease, and depression.
+This herb has recently become popular among pet parents looking for an alternative way to treat a pet’s health issue without using harsh drugs or spending a fortune on a vet visit.
+Let’s learn more about ashwagandha for pets to see if this natural supplement is right for your furkids.

 What is ashwagandha?